-- 5.17 To allow any other uses, the City must develop a specific plan, planned development, development agreement, or other type of comprehensive plan for the Civic Center area that allows for a wider range of uses, including visitor-serving and other commercial uses, office, public open space, and/or residential uses.
-Such a plan must be adopted by the City and certified by the Coastal Commission as an amendment to the LCP. - 5.18 The components of a specific plan or other comprehensive plan for the Civic Center area shall include, but not be limited to: - Land use designations and permitted uses. - Provision for no less than 50 acres of visitor serving commercial uses, including overnight accommodations, throughout the area. - Maximum density and intensity standards, including floor area ratios for commercial use. - Development standards, including heights, lot coverage, setbacks, and open space requirements. - Measures to protect wetland habitat (as defined in Policy 3.80) identified through a wetland delineation prepared for the Civic Center area - Provisions for shared or consolidated parking areas. - Provisions for public open space areas. - Design guidelines, including architectural design, lighting, signs, and landscaping. - Provisions for mixed use development.
+- 5.16a Subsequent to September 15, 2004, if no Specific Plan or comprehensive plan is approved by the Coastal Commission as an LCP amendment, applications for new development, other than improvements to existing uses, on individual parcels located in the Civic Center Overlay area shall be subject to a wetland delineation determination in accordance with the requirements of Policy 3.81(a) prior to approval of any new development on the site. - 5.17 To allow any other uses, the City must develop a specific plan, planned development, development agreement, or other type of comprehensive plan for the Civic Center area that allows for a wider range of uses, including visitor-serving and other commercial uses, office, public open space, and/or residential uses.
+Such a plan must be adopted by the City and certified by the Coastal Commission as an amendment to the LCP. - 5.18 The components of a specific plan or other comprehensive plan for the Civic Center area shall include, but not be limited to: - Land use designations and permitted uses. - Provision for visitor serving commercial uses, including overnight accommodations, throughout the area. - Maximum density and intensity standards, including floor area ratios for commercial use. - Development standards, including heights, lot coverage, setbacks, and open space requirements. - Measures to protect wetland habitat (as defined in Policy 3.80) identified through a wetland delineation prepared for the Civic Center area - Provisions for shared or consolidated parking areas. - Provisions for public open space areas. - Design guidelines, including architectural design, lighting, signs, and landscaping. - Provisions for mixed use development.